-Its activities are aimed at the ex situ conservation, support for in situ conservation, and promotion of the use of genetic propagation material in support of breeding and research, and as part of our bio-cultural heritage.
-Policy support of the Dutch government and international organizations is provided as a complementarily activity.
+CGN's activities are aimed at the ex situ conservation, support for in situ conservation, and promotion of the use of genetic propagation material in support of breeding and research, and as part of our bio-cultural heritage.
 The programme concerns crops and forest species as well as domestic animals.

-Finally, CGN closely collaborates with the State Forest Service in maintaining, monitoring, sampling and documenting living ex situ collections of trees, consisting of more than 3500 accessions of 50 species collected from 400 locations across the country.
+CGN closely collaborates with the State Forest Service in maintaining, monitoring, sampling and documenting living ex situ collections of trees, consisting of more than 5.000 accessions of about 100 species collected across the country.

 Gathering information about the material in the collection and making this information available via internet is an important priority, for which appearance and properties such as molecular-genetic characteristics are analysed.
 There is an extensive part on this website about approach and material covering the part of the programme aimed at the conservation of plant material.

 CGN acts under a mandate of the Dutch government in close cooperation with breeding companies and an international network of genebanks.